Perpetual Maritime Truce: Background

 After decades of incidents where British shipping had fallen foul of the Qawasim, an aggressive Arab maritime force that was opposed to British hegemony in the Persian Gulf, an expeditionary force embarked from Bombay, at the behest of the British East India Company, for Ras Al Khaimah in 1809.
 The force bombarded, but did not invade, Ras Al Khaimah.
 This campaign led to the signing of a peace treaty between the British and Hussan Bin Rahmah Al Qasimi, the leader of the Qawasim.
 Following the breakdown of that arrangement in 1815 and a number of maritime incidents, in November 1819, the British embarked on a further punitive expedition against the Qawasim, led by Major-General William Keir Grant, sailing to Ras Al Khaimah with a force of 3,000 soldiers.
 The British extended an offer to their ally (and the bitter enemy of the Qawasim) Said bin Sultan of Muscat to assist them in their expedition.
 Obligingly, he sent a force of 600 men and two ships.

-Following the invasion and sacking of Ras Al Khaimah and Rams and Dhayah, the British expeditionary force then blew up the town and established a garrison of 800 sepoys and artillery, before visiting Jazirat Al Hamra, which was found to be deserted.
+Following the invasion and sacking of Ras Al Khaimah and Rams and the taking of the fort at Dhayah, the British expeditionary force then blew up the town and established a garrison of 800 sepoys and artillery, before visiting Jazirat Al Hamra, which was found to be deserted.
 They went on to bombard and destroy the fortifications and larger vessels of the coastal communities of Umm Al Quwain, Ajman, Fasht, Sharjah, Abu Hail, and Dubai.
 Ten vessels that had taken shelter in Bahrain were also destroyed.
 The Royal Navy suffered no casualties during the action.

 The General Maritime Treaty of 1820 followed, initially signed by the rulers of Abu Dhabi, Sharjah, Ajman, Umm Al Quwain and the deposed Sheikh of Ras Al Khaimah (who signed as Sheikh of Khatt and Falaya) and Great Britain in January 1820.
 Bahrain acceded to the treaty in the following February.
 The treaty prohibited piracy in the Persian Gulf, banned slavery and required all usable ships to be registered with British forces by flying distinctive red and white flags which exist today as the flags of the respective emirates.